Yufan-Du/Yufan-Du.github.io/content/project/FPGA-Based Snake Game Design/index.md

 ---
 title: FPGA-Based Snake Game
-summary:
-- Developed a real-time control mechanism for the Snake game using camera-based hand movement detection.
-- Enhanced player interaction by innovative human-computer interface and provided insights for IoT edge device development.
+summary: We deployed a computer vision algorithm and the classic Snake game on a resource-limited FPGA platform, optimizing resource usage.
+We Introduced a 3D human-computer interface to improve player engagement and provided valuable insights for IoT edge device development.

 tags:
   - Artificial Intelligence
   - Hardware Design

-date: '2020-6-20'
+date: '2023-04-01'
-publishDate: '2023-6-20T15:00:00Z'

 # Optional external URL for project (replaces project detail page).
 external_link: ''